meiou9sei/songMem/README.md

 # SongMem

-## An app to help you memorize song lyrics
+## A webapp to help you memorize song lyrics

 - Paste your song lyrics into a form, lines separated by a newline.
 The algorithm automatically generates lines for you for each sentence in the song (that you can edit).
 - You then group these sentences into sections and the app will assign an emoji to them (which you can change to another emoji, or custom string).